 Some English idioms about similarities also spring to mind:

-ex.
-Everyone always asks what you prefer, tennis or badminton… in tennis you’re more involved but, I don’t know, it’s much of a muchness really.
+Everyone always asks what you prefer, tennis or badminton… In tennis you’re more involved but, I don’t know, it’s much of a muchness really.

-LIKE TWO PEAS IN A POD – all peas look the same, means that two people are very similar to each other
+Meaning: all peas look the same, which means that two people are very similar to each other

-In order to learn English words to describe similarities, try to practice and use them in a sentence.
+In order to learn English words to describe similarities, try to practise and use them in a sentence.

-For more information in English Expressions, English Phrasal Verbs and English Grammar Rules, check ou the following links:
+For more information in English Expressions, English Phrasal Verbs and English Grammar Rules, check out the following links:

 English Verbs Expressing Sounds